mlytics/mly-stream-sdk-guide/Web SDK/Player Integrations/Video.js/React/html/README.md

 In `public/index.html`, append `Video.js` scripts to the tail part of `<head>` tag.

-> ⚠️ We are currently supporting `Video.js` of which version should be lower than `v8.0.0`.
+> ⚠️ We are currently supporting `Video.js` of which version is not greater than `v8.9.0`.

 ```html
 <head>